- Basic Surgical Training

 - Clinical Attachment Programme for Examination Eligible Candidate

 - Subspecialty Training in General Surgery

 - Proctorship Programme for Basic Laparoscopic Surgery

 - Regulations and Guideline

-The responsibility for accreditation and recommendation for approval by the Council of CSHK is vested jointly by the Education & Examination Committee and the Specialty Boards.
-All trainees embarking on Higher Surgical Training must obtain a Logbook which could be purchased from CSHK Secretariat:
+The Education & Examination Committee and the Specialty Boards jointly undertake the responsibility of accreditation and recommendation for approval by the College Council.
+All trainees embarking on Higher Surgical Training must obtain a Logbook which can be purchased from CSHK Secretariat:

 The Logbook provides information on:

 1. Operation Statistics

 o Emergency Content